mohamedlandolsi/meeting-room-res-system-api/README.md

 ### GitHub Actions Workflow Overview

-Our CI/CD pipeline automates the following stages:
+Our CI/CD pipeline (implemented in `.github/workflows/cicd.yml`) automates the following stages:

 1. **Testing**: Runs automated tests for all microservices
 2. **Building**: Builds Docker images for each microservice